 Natural hair growth is one of those topics that seems to always come up when two or more naturals come together.
-Many of us dream of long natural hair falling down our backs if not our waists.
+Many of us dream of having long hair that falls down our backs if not down to our waists.

-It goes without saying, that everyone can have the hair of their dreams with a little patience and a few tweaks to their hair care regimen.
+It goes without saying, that everyone can have the hair of their dreams with a little patience and an effective natural hair regimen.

 Let’s get into our recommended tips and tricks for natural hair growth, shall we?

-The main focus of a natural hair growth regimen should always start at health.
-If your hair is healthy then length and length retention will automatically follow.
+The focus of an effective natural hair regimen should always start at health.
+If your hair is healthy then volume and length retention will automatically follow.

-Having a clean scalp is the basis of a good hair care regimen.
+Wash your hair regularly to keep your hair and scalp clean.
+This is the very basis of a good hair care regimen.
 When your hair is dirty, not only does it look bad, it might also smell bad and be susceptible to dandruff and other more serious infections.

 3. Finding What Works for Your Hair will Aid Natural Hair Growth